SRGSSR/srgmediaplayer-android/README.md

 * UI can be easily customized with Theme or full custom layouts

-* Offer timeshift by streams with DVR.

 Implementation
 -----------------
 * The fist step for integrate the SRG Media Player in your project is to configure your own dataProvider for bind your model to the API.
-In the demo application we have build a DummyDataProvider for handle data from web and specific videos.
+In the demo application we have build a DummyDataProvider to handle data from web and specific videos.
 The class implements basic interface for dataProvider, and segments.

 ```java
   private static Map<String, String> data = new HashMap<String, String>() {